Driving (your internal communication) home for Christmas

 When the year draws to a close, it’s often the small things that make a big difference.

-Internal comms may not be top of your priority list as things begin to wind down, but tapping into the vibe of the season and introducing just a few, simple comms tricks can make a huge difference to staff morale.
+Internal comms may not be top of your priority list as things begin to wind down, but tapping into the festive vibe of the season with some Christmas communication and a few simple comms tricks can make a huge difference to staff morale.
+From holiday greetings to celebrating team achievements, spreading a little seasonal cheer goes a long way.

 With these creative mini-campaigns, you can be sure you’re leaving a positive last impression before your staff clock off and check out: and, hopefully, get them back through the doors come January ready and raring to go.